learn-co-curriculum/phase-3-sql-table-relations-relational-database-basics/README.md

-# Edgar Codd and Relational Databases
+# Relational Database Basics

+## Learning Goals

+- Describe the structure of a relational database as tables related through the use of primary and foreign keys
+- Define a primary key
+- Define a foreign key

-## Overview
+## Introduction

 We'll introduce the concept of relational databases and how they recognize relations among stored items of information.

-## Objectives

-1. Describe the structure of a relational database as tables related through the use of primary and foreign keys
-2. Define a primary key
-3. Define a foreign key

 ## Relational Databases